 Force is the use or threat of physical violence or intimidation to overcome an individual’s freedom of will to choose whether or not to participate in sexual activity.
 There is no requirement that a party resists the sexual advance or request.
 Consent cannot be obtained by force.

-Coercion is the use of unreasonable pressure to compel another individual to initiate or continue sexual activity against an individual’s will.
+Coercion is compelling another individual to participate in sexual activity in a manner that makes the participation involuntary.
+Consent for sexual activity must be clear, knowing, and voluntary.
+The reasonable person standard is used to establish whether participation was voluntary.
 Coercion contains a wide range of behaviors which override the voluntary nature of participation.
 Such acts include, but are not limited to, threatening to disclose personal sexual information, or threatening to harm oneself if the other party does not engage in the sexual activity.
 Coercing an individual into engaging in sexual activity violates this policy in the same way as physically forcing someone into engaging in sexual activity.
 Consent cannot be obtained by coercion.

 An individual who is incapacitated lacks the ability to make informed, rational judgments and cannot consent to sexual activity.
 Incapacitation is defined as the inability, temporarily or permanently, to give consent because an individual is mentally and/or physically helpless, asleep, unconscious, or unaware that sexual activity is occurring.
 In addition, persons with certain intellectual or developmental disabilities may not have the capacity to give consent.
 Consent cannot be obtained by taking advantage of another individual’s incapacitation.

 Where alcohol or other drugs are involved, incapacitation is a state beyond intoxication.
 The impact of alcohol and other drugs varies from person to person; however, warning signs that a person may be approaching incapacitation may include slurred speech, vomiting, unsteady balance, strong odor of alcohol, combativeness, or emotional volatility.